Information for graduates of the Du Bois Department

 James Carroll, successfully defended his dissertation: "Composing the African Atlantic: Sun Ra, Fela Anikulapo-Kuti, and the Poetics of African Diasporic Composition".

-David Swiderski, successfully defended his dissertation: "Approaches to Black Power: African American Grassroots Political Struggle in Cleveland, Ohio, 1960-1966" on August 28, 2013.
+David Swiderski, has accepted a position as a visiting professor at Wesleyan University this fall!
+He successfully defended his dissertation: "Approaches to Black Power: African American Grassroots Political Struggle in Cleveland, Ohio, 1960-1966".

 Ernest Gibson, III, has accepted a tenure-track position as an Assistant Professor of English at Rhodes College.